Social class in Sri Lanka: Tamil castes

-The Tolkāppiyam Porulatikaram indicating the four-fold division is the earliest Tamil literature to mention caste.
+The Tolkāppiyam Porulatikaram (தொல்காப்பியம் பொருளதிகாரம்) indicating the four-fold division is the earliest Tamil literature to mention caste.
 Sangam literature however mentions only five kudis associated with the five tinais.
 Colonialism also had influenced the caste system.Their caste system had stronger religious ties than its Sinhalese counterpart, although both systems have comparable castes.
 In the caste system observed, there were distinctions between Northern and Eastern societies, and also the agricultural and coastal societies.

 In the agricultural society were mainly the castes of the Vellalar, Nalavar and Koviar, where the Vellalar caste is the dominating one, particularly in Northern Sri Lanka.
 They approximately constitute half of the Sri Lankan Tamil population and were the major land-owning and agricultural caste.

 The Northern and Western coastal society was dominated by the Karaiyars, traditionally a seafaring and warrior caste.
 The Thimilar and the Paravar were also among the coastal communities involved in fishing.
 The Mukkuvars, traditional pearl divers, dominate greater parts of Eastern Sri Lanka where they were the major landowners also involved in agriculture.

 The artisans, known locally as Kammalar or Vishwakarma consists of the Kannar (brass-workers), Kollar (blacksmiths), Tattar (goldsmiths), Tatchar (carpenters), Kartatchar (sculptor). the Ambattar (barbers), Kadaiyar (lime burners), Koviar (farmers), Kusavar (potters), Maraiyar (conch blowers), Nattuvar (musician), Nalavar (toddy-tappers), Pallar (farm workers), Paraiyar (drummers), Turumbar (scavengers) and Vannar (dhobies) constituting the domestic servants termed as Kudimakkal.
 The Kudimakkal gave ritual importance in marriage, funeral and other temple ceremonies.

 Other Sri Lankan Tamil castes of importance were the Cirpatar (cultivators), Iyer (priests), Kaikolar (weavers), Madapalli (former royal cooks), Shanar (toddy-tappers) and Maravar (Poligar-Warriors).
 The Sri Lankan Chetties, traditional merchants, along with the Bharatha people, traditional seatraders, were listed as their own ethnicities in Sri Lankan census.
 The Coast Veddas, found mainly in Eastern Sri Lanka were considered a Tamil caste among the Sri Lankan Tamils.

 The village deities of the Sri Lankan Tamils were also shaped by the caste structure.
 The Sri Lankan Moors don't practice the caste system, however, follow a matriclan system which is an extension of Tamil tradition.